xiaoquisme/macos-cliboard-mcp/README.md

 # MacOS Clipboard MCP

-A simple utility that provides Multimodal Claude Protocol (MCP) tools for interacting with the macOS clipboard.
+A simple utility that provides model context protocol (MCP) tools for interacting with the macOS clipboard.

 ## Features